cheran360/carwash/README.md

 server will run on
 http://127.0.0.1:8000

-To login as admin, Go to login page and type following creds username - cheran, password - 1234
+to check data bases and models login using admin details to the url http://127.0.0.1:8000/admin To login as admin, Go to login page and type following creds username - cheran, password - 1234